Queen will attend Remembrance Sunday service, Buckingham Palace confirms

 The Queen will attend the upcoming Remembrance Sunday service at the Cenotaph in central London, Buckingham Palace has confirmed.

-Doctors for the monarch had advised her to rest until mid-November after medical checks in hospital last month.
+Doctors had advised the monarch to rest until mid-November after medical checks in hospital last month.

 The palace said the Queen, 95, would view the service from the balcony of a Whitehall building as she has done in previous years.

+Prince Charles will lay a wreath on her behalf as has been custom since 2017.

-However, she will not attend the General Synod next week.
+However, palace officials said she had been "mindful of her doctors' recent advice", deciding not to attend the Church of England's General Synod at Westminster Abbey next week.

-Palace officials previously said it was the Queen's "firm intention" to attend the annual wreath-laying Remembrance service to honour the country's war dead.
+They had previously said it was the Queen's "firm intention" to attend the annual Remembrance service to honour the country's war dead.

-Earlier today, the Queen's son and heir to the throne, the Prince of Wales, was asked about his mother's health by a bystander during an engagement in Brixton.
+Earlier today, the Queen's son and the heir to the throne, the Prince of Wales, was asked about his mother's health by a bystander during an engagement in Brixton, south London.
 Prince Charles gave him a pat on the arm, and appeared to say: "She's alright, thank you."

-On Tuesday, the Queen returned to Windsor Castle following a private weekend away at her Sandringham home in Norfolk as part of a long-planned trip.
+On Tuesday, the Queen returned to Windsor Castle following a long-planned weekend away at her Sandringham home in Norfolk.

-In that time, she recorded a video message for world leaders at the COP26 climate summit.

-And last week, she was spotted driving her car near Windsor Castle, in an area she is known to take her Corgi dogs out for walks.
-She was photographed in a headscarf and sunglasses behind the wheel of a green Jaguar estate car.

 The UK's longest-reigning monarch spent a night in hospital in October for preliminary medical checks, after cancelling an official visit to Northern Ireland.